What to See

 Many who view Washington’s gristmill from the outside may not immediately recognize the tall stone building as a mill.
 Washington decided to place his large, 16’ diameter wooden wheel inside the mill’s walls where it would be more protected from the elements.

 Of the four prevalent varieties of water wheels – overshot, pitch back, breast, and underwheel, the millwright, John Ball, recommended that Washington employ a pitch back wheel.
 With a pitch back wheel, water drops out of the bottom of the flume and hits the water wheel at the 10 o’clock position rotating it counter clockwise.
-On the wheel are forty buckets, each of which, when full, would weight around 250lbs.
+On the wheel are 40 buckets, each of which, when full, would weight around 160 pounds.
 Pitch back wheels, since they took full advantage of gravity, were considered to be one of the most efficient wheel types.

 The 16’ wheel was connected to a series of gears that stepped up the speed of the machinery and powered the large millstones that produced the finely ground flour and meal.